 Short version

 The most reliable options for teens are places in Salzburg City with direct bus or S-Bahn logic, a clear way home and very little transfer chaos.
-The center, Lehen, Itzling, Nonntal, Mülln and Schallmoos are often stronger than any place that sounds impressive on paper but is annoying in practice.
+Central districts, Lehen, Itzling, Nonntal, Schallmoos and a few well-connected spots in Maxglan or Liefering are often stronger than anything that only sounds impressive on paper.

 What usually works well